loristissino/delt/README.md

 # DELT

-DELT, or *Double Entry Learning Tool*, is a web application aimed to teach students the basic principles of bookkeeping.
+DELT, or *Double Entry Learning Tool*, is a web application aimed to teach students the basic principles of accounting and/or bookkeeping.

 ## Aims